Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-MLv2/Design_Tutorials/01-Radio-ML/README.md

 ![figure](images/SNR_Accuracy.png)

-You can use the following code to generate a plot of the [Confusion Matrix](https://en.wikipedia.org/wiki/Confusion_matrix) for the classifier across all 24 modulation classes for frames where the SNR is greater than or equal to zero.
+Use the following code to generate a plot of the [Confusion Matrix](https://en.wikipedia.org/wiki/Confusion_matrix) for the classifier across all 24 modulation classes for frames where the SNR is greater than or equal to zero.

 ```
 X_test_SNR = X_test[(Z_test>=0)[:,0],:,:]